The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Spectral models of isolated AGNs

-The \textbf{ESO 499-041} is a (R1)SB:(r)0 galaxy at $z$ = 0.012816 \citep{2012ApJS2MASS} with the Narrow-Line Sy 1 type of nucleus \citep{2016Schmidt}.
-This source shows a relatively high long-term variability of the flux amplitude up to $\sim$2.5 times according to the SWIFT/XRT observations.
-To analyze its x-ray spectrum, we used a model that comprises a soft component describing thermal bremsstrahlung \textit{ zbremss}, and a component of primary continuum as the absorbed power law \textit{$zTBabs \times zpo$}.
+\textbf{ESO 499-041} is an (R1)SB:(r)0 galaxy at $z$ = 0.012816 \citep{2012ApJS2MASS} with a narrow-line Sy 1 nucleus \citep{2016Schmidt}.
+This source exhibits relatively high long-term variability in the flux amplitude, with a factor of $\sim$2.5 observed by Swift/XRT.
+To analyse its X-ray spectrum, we used a model comprising a soft component describing a redshifted thermal bremsstrahlung component, \textit{zbremss}, and a primary continuum component absorbed by a power law, \textit{$zTBabs \times zpo$}.
 In the XSPEC formalism, this model can be represented as follows: